 To access the audio settings on FiLMiC Pro tap the cogwheel to the right of the time counter, and then tap Audio (it’s in the middle of the top row).

 In the menu that opens, the first row is the microphone selector.
 If you have already connected your external microphone to either the headphone (pre-iPhone 7) or Lightning port (iPhone 5 onwards) it should automatically be set to Headset Microphone, disabling the iPhone’s internal microphones.

 The second row of the menu is where you can select the audio encoding format.
 You can choose between, AIFF, PCM, and ACC.
-AIFF and PCM are both uncompressed formats for high quality but large files.
+AIFF and PCM are both uncompressed formats for high-quality but large files.
 AIFF was developed by Apple, so if you will be editing on an Apple device you may wish to select this format.
-If editing on a PC you may wish to choose PCM.
-ACC is an audio standard for lossy digital audio compression and will result in good quality but smaller files.
+If editing on a PC, you may wish to choose PCM.
+ACC is an audio standard for lossy digital audio compression and will result in excellent quality but smaller files.

 The third row allows you to change the audio sampling rate.
 The film and video industries use 48kHz as their default sampling rate.
 I would advise using this sampling rate since it will help avoid problems with audio/video synchronization when editing footage on your computer.
 But FiLMiC Pro also allows you to record at the audio industry standard of 44.1kHz.
 If you have connected a compatible microphone that offers a sampling rate of 96kHz, FiLMic Pro will also provide this option.

-The fourth and fifth rows enable/disable Bluetooth microphones and recording mute video.
+The fourth and fifth rows enable/disable Bluetooth microphones and record mute video.
 Make sure Video Only is NOT enabled, otherwise you will not record any audio from your external microphone.

 How do you set up a microphone for iPhone video recording?